Wandalen/wTools/module/core/data_fmt/docs/algorithm/005_column_fold_detection.md

 ```
 match fold_style:
-  Labeled:
-    for each overflow column:
+  Labeled (default):
+    pairs = overflow columns with a non-empty value, each formatted "header_name: cell_value"
-      emit: fold_indent + header_name + ": " + cell_value
+    emit: fold_indent + join( pairs, "  " )
   Bare:
+    values = overflow columns with a non-empty value (no labels)
-    emit: fold_indent + join( cell_values, "  " )
+    emit: fold_indent + join( values, "  " )
   Stacked:
-    for each overflow column:
+    for each overflow column with a non-empty value:
       emit: fold_indent + header_name + ": " + cell_value
 ```

-Labeled and Stacked produce one line per overflow column.
-Bare joins all values on a single line; if that line exceeds the terminal budget, word wrapping is applied (same as Step 5 below).
+Only Stacked produces one line per overflow column.
+Labeled and Bare each produce a single joined continuation line; if that line exceeds the terminal budget, word wrapping is applied (Step 5), which can still spread it across multiple physical output lines.
+Overflow columns with an empty value are filtered out before joining/emitting in all three styles.

 **Step 5 — Wrap folded values**